 According to a survey from the Information Systems Auditing and Control Association (ISACA), 62 percent of organizations reported that their cybersecurity teams are understaffed, with 42 percent stating that they had at least one unfilled position.
 Also, 77 percent of the organizations surveyed stated that they expected the demand for these professionals to rise in the coming 12 months.

 Qualified cybersecurity engineers are difficult to find.
-The shortage is so significant that Forbes once named cybersecurity the “fastest-growing job with a huge skills gap.”
-According to the ISACA report, 70 percent of information security organizations said that candidates with strong technical skills are in high demand, yet short supply.
+The shortage is so significant that in 2020 CNBC reported that nearly half a million workers are needed to fill vacant cybersecurity positions.
+According to the ISACA report, 12 percent of survey respondents indicated that 75 to 100 percent of their colleagues are sufficiently qualified, meaning that candidates with strong technical skills are in high demand, yet short supply.

 “Even though enterprises have more budget than ever to hire, the available workforce lacks the skills organizations critically need,” said ISACA CEO Matt Loeb.
-“Practitioners who acquire and demonstrate hands-on technical cybersecurity skills will find themselves in significant demand.”
+“More of those dollars will need to be invested in technical cybersecurity training, along with effective retention programs.”

 How does one take advantage of such demand?
 Below is a step-by-step guide to becoming a cybersecurity engineer.

 |Featured Cybersecurity Programs|